Social Security Chief Apologizes to Congress for Misleading Testimony on Overpayments

 More than seven weeks passed before she sent Congress the apology.

+Read: ‘It’s like a black hole’: Sen. Rick Scott still seeking answers for Social Security overpayments

-KFF Health News and Cox Media Group obtained a copy of the letter addressed to Rep. Drew Ferguson (R-GA), chair of the Ways and Means Committee’s Subcommittee on Social Security, and a copy sent to a Democratic member of the committee.
+KFF Health News and Cox Media Group obtained a copy of the letter addressed to Rep. Drew Ferguson (R-Ga.), chair of the Ways and Means’ Subcommittee on Social Security, and a copy sent to a Democratic member of the committee.

 Asked which members of Congress were sent the letter, Tiggemann said in an email, “The correspondence was between Acting Commissioner Kijakazi and members of the committee.”